Overview

 Refresh model

-has its own TTL (5 minutes for volatile resources, 1 hour for stable
+internal/fetcher.
+Each resource has its own TTL (5 minutes for volatile

-ones).
-Cache misses trigger an SDK refetch on the request that hits the
+refetch on the request that hits the miss; concurrent callers after

-miss; concurrent callers after expiry collapse to one fetch via
+expiry collapse to one fetch via double-checked locking.

-double-checked locking.
-See Architecture for
+global throttle).
+See Architecture for layer

-layer detail and Roadmap for proactive refresh.
+detail and Roadmap for remaining proactive-refresh